the-butterfly-effect/tbe/README.md

 ###Known bugs and issues:
   * we are not happy with the current UI, this is the major item for Milestone C.
+  * you will crash the level creator if you enter bogus text in the object editor.

 ###Thanks: